eagle-io/docs/source/reference/historic/jts.rst

 Data
 ~~~~~~~~~~~~

 The data attribute contains an array of records.
-Each record contains a 'ts' :ref:`ISO8601<time-format-iso8601>` timestamp and an 'f' fields object which can contain value and quality data for one or more columns (using column index as key).
+Each record contains a 'ts' :ref:`ISO8601<time-format-iso8601>` timestamp and an 'f' fields object which can contain value, quality and annotation attributes for one or more columns (using column index as key).
 The records should be sorted chronologically by timestamp.

 .. table::